Frequently Asked Questions

 What makes the clock stop?

-Because Audible Clock is like a playing playlist on your Echo, it is easy to stop -- even accidentally.
-Some of the things that will stop your clock include:
+Because Audible Clock is like playing a really (really, really!) long playlist on your Echo, anything that stops streaming audio will also stop your clock.
+Common clock-stopping events include:

-- Asking Alexa to play something else, such as a podcast, radio station, song, or playlist
+Asking Alexa to play something else, such as a podcast, radio station, song, or playlist (Amazon currently does not allow us to interrupt any other audio or skills with clock chimes)

 A hiccup in your in your WiFi is the mostly likely reason your clock would stop unexpectedly.
 So, unless your WiFi Internet connection is extremely reliable, you will have to restart the clock every now and then.